pachadotdev/tradestatistics-documentation-v2/docs/02-datasets.md

 This [zip](https://tradestatistics.io/hs92-visualization.zip) contains all the arrow datasets used to run the API and dashboard.
 Please check the [md5sum](https://tradestatistics.io/hs92-visualization-zip-md5sum.txt) to verify data integrity after downloading.

 However, it's maybe more efficient to sync from this DigitalOcean Space: https://tradestatistics.ams3.digitaloceanspaces.com.
-This can be used, for example, with [rclone](https://rclone.org/) with the command
+This can be used, for example, with [rclone](https://rclone.org/) by running the command
 ```
 rclone sync spaces:tradestatistics/hs92-visualization hs92-visualization
 ```